redis-developer/speedup-slowapp-with-redis-di/README.md

 redis_database_host = "redis-00000.c84.us-east-1-2.ec2.redns.redis-cloud.com"
 redis_database_port = "00000"
 ```

+> 💡 **Tip**: Depending on which K8S cluster you are running, RDI won't be able to access your PostgreSQL database using `localhost`.
+This is undoubtedly the case with minikube.
+If you're using minikube, replace `localhost` with `host.minikube.internal` as documented [here](https://minikube.sigs.k8s.io/docs/handbook/host-access).

 Once you have finished updating the variables, go ahead and deploy the pipeline.
 This process may take a few minutes, as RDI performs an initial snapshot of the source database to create a data stream for each table found and start the streaming.
 Once the process finishes, you should be able to navigate to the `Pipeline Status` tab to check the status of your pipeline.